risor-io/risor/docs/how-it-works.md

 The [exec](https://github.com/cloudcmds/tamarin/blob/main/exec/exec.go)
 package offers a user-friendly API to use Tamarin as a library.
 The provided `context.Context` is used to cancel execution or limit execution with a timeout.
-Internally Tamarin passes around this context to ensure execution quickly stops when the context is canceled.
+Internally Tamarin passes this context to all operations to guarantee that execution quickly stops when the context is canceled.

 ## Concurrency